Ginxss/tfds/README.md

 ### next_min()
 *Runtime:* **O(log(n))**

-*Exceptions:* Throws a tf::exception if the queue is empty.
+*Exceptions:* Throws a tf::exception if the priority queue is empty.

 Removes and returns the value with the smallest key:
 ```